justinmklam/personal-blog/content/posts/2021/06/chicken-coop.md

 * Eggs, meat, and manure cannot be used for commercial purposes
 * Backyard slaughtering is not allowed

-Since we were fortunate enough to have a backyard at the time, we decided to build a coop and start the lifestyle of having easy access to fresh eggs.
+Since we were fortunate enough to have access to a backyard at the time, we decided to build a coop and start the lifestyle of having easy access to fresh eggs.
+Was it cost effective?
+Heck no, but it sure was a fun journey!

 # The Development